 Complete this report template for your IFP course(s).
 This report is reviewed by the Core Curriculum Committee.
 Submit completed reports to Dr. Anthony Ambrosio at email@example.com.

-(IFP and DTD Curriculum Grant outcomes combined data )
+(IFP and discipline accreditation outcomes combined data )

 (using a Scoring Rubric)